 Reading not only helps children develop a much richer vocabulary, it helps their brain learn how to process concepts and formal communication.
 And the skills gained from reading extend far beyond increased performance in language art classes.
 Students who read well experience an enhanced ability to learn in all subjects – including technical subjects such as math and science.

-A key to developing good readers, it to make reading fun – not frustrating.
-If a child decides that reading is boring or frustrating, they won't want to read and their ability to learn will be diminished.
+A key to developing good readers is to make reading fun – not frustrating.
+If a child decides that reading is boring or frustrating, they won’t want to read and their ability to learn will be diminished.
 Let children pick their own books to read, help them read, and create activities for them that make reading fun.